madspaaskesen/aether-renderer-core/README.md

 - ✅ Export `.webm` with alpha (via `libvpx`)
 - ✅ Export `.gif` with alpha
 - ✅ `.mp4` fallback (no alpha)
  - ✅ CLI flags for FPS, input folder, output path, format
+ - ✅ Optional `--fade-in` and `--fade-out` for smooth loops

 ---